tyson-nw/SRD/SRD.md

 ##### Rising from Prone
 Rising from prone uses half of the creature's speed.

-#### Minor Act
+##### Move Through
-Minor Acts are saying a few words, interacting with an object, drawing a weapon, dropping an item in the creature's hand, handing off an item to another willing creature, or other simple activity that doesn't require attention while distracted by combat.
+A creature can move through another creature's space.
+When moving through an enemy’s space, the area is considered [[#Difficult Terrain]].
+If a creature ends their turn within another creature's space they are [[#Sharing a Space]].

 #### Response
-Creatures respond to another creature's action during the other side's turn.
-A creature has a single response they can take before their next turn unless otherwise specified.
+As an immediate reaction to another creature's action.
+A creature has a single response they can take each round unless otherwise specified.

 ##### Movement Response
-When a creature moves out of a [[#Threatened Space]] without making a [[#withdraw]] act, the creature threatening that space can make an melee weapon attack on that creature.
+When a creature moves out of a [[#Threatened Space]] without [[#Evade|Evading]], the creature threatening that space can make an melee weapon attack on that creature.

 ### Defending
 When a Character is attacked or otherwise the target of a spell or ability, the [[#Player]] rolls a [[#d12]] and adds the appropriate [[#Defense]] bonus against a [[#Target Number]] set by the attack.